ppkgtmm/ppkgtmm/README.md

 <!--  </div> -->

-- I'm Pinky, a data engineer in proptech creating and maintaining data pipelines for ETL and ELT
+- I'm Pinky, a data engineer in proptech with 2 years of experience delivering works in IT industry
 - My interests include data engineering, data science, business intelligence, automation and technology

 <!-- <br /> -->